alxblzd/alxblzd.github.io/_posts/2024-02-18-wiki-write-a-new-post.md

 Create a new file named `YYYY-MM-DD-TITLE.EXTENSION`{: .filepath} and put it in the `_posts`{: .filepath} of the root directory.
 Please note that the `EXTENSION`{: .filepath} must be one of `md`{: .filepath} and `markdown`{: .filepath}.
 If you want to save time of creating files, please consider using the plugin [`Jekyll-Compose`](https://github.com/jekyll/jekyll-compose) to accomplish this.

+## Fonts

+For front img :
+Coolvetica RG, Size 36 on paint.net

+export to webp

+1200x630

 ## Media conversion

 How to convert png files to webp for this website